Department of Mathematics and Computer Science

 Professor Tucker’s community involvements revolve around volunteering his time to develop websites for non-profits and playing drums in a local band.

-Dr. Roger Wolbert joined Edinboro University as a temporary mathematics instructor in 2011.
-Prior to coming to EU, Dr. Wolbert started his teaching career at Mercyhurst Prep in Erie, Pa., before teaching abroad in Bahrain, Indonesia, Venezuela, and Switzerland.
+Dr. Roger Wolbert joined Edinboro University as a full-time, temporary mathematics instructor in 2011.
+Prior to coming to EU, Dr. Wolbert started his teaching career at Mercyhurst Prep in Erie, Pa., and then taught abroad in Bahrain, Indonesia, Venezuela, and Switzerland.
 Dr. Wolbert has completed three master's degrees related to curriculum and instruction, mathematics education, and computer education.
 He completed his coursework in Australia, Indonesia, Thailand, France, and the U.S.A.

 Dr. Wolbert completed his PhD in Curriculum, Instruction, and the Science of Learning with a concentration in mathematics education through the University at Buffalo.
 His dissertation title was Using Educational Connoisseurship and Criticism to Evaluate YouTube Videos on the Formal Definition of Limit.
-In Fall 2016, Dr. Wolbert was promoted to assistant professor.
+In Fall 2016, Dr. Wolbert was promoted to assistant professor and then to associate professor in 2019.
 He serves on numerous department and university-wide committees, and he has presented papers on mathematics education at regional and national conferences.
+Dr. Wolbert is active with the faculty and coaches' union, APSCUF, serving as the chapter PR Chair and as a Legislative Assembly delegate.

 Professor Ellen Zimmer joined the faculty in 1989 as one of the first Computer Science faculty hired at Edinboro University.
 Ellen attended Clarion University transferring to Rochester Institute of Technology (RIT) to complete her undergraduate BS in Computer Science.
 She worked as a Software Engineer at IBM in Owego, N.Y., System Administrator/ Programmer at the Resource Center in Jamestown, N.Y., and Technical Writing Specialist at Erie Insurance in Erie, Pa., before returning to RIT to complete her MS in Computer Science.
 After joining EU as a faculty member, she attended Kent State University pursuing a Ph.D. in Computer Science.